interledger/web-monetization-extension/docs/testing/testplan.md

 Before you start testing, sign-up for a wallet:

 1. The sign-up process depends on your digital wallet provider.
 Learn more from the [Dependencies](#Dependencies) section.
-2. If you want to use a test wallet, the sign-up process is quick (within minutes).
-3. If you want to use a real wallet:
+2. If you want to use a real wallet:
    a.
-Your wallet provider will likely need to verify your identity (info: this is mandated by the laws of each country, or jurisdiction).
+Your wallet provider will likely need to verify your identity (info: this process is mandated by the laws of each country, or jurisdiction).
    b.
 The identity verification process depends on your wallet provider, and your location (info: this can be within hours or days).
    c.
 Once your wallet provider completes all sign-up and verification processes, you should be able to:
    - Setup and manage your wallet accounts, currencies, balances etc.